Sports Coach Logo Sports Coach Training Principles Fitness Components

 Sleeping Habits

-A lot of people associate fitness with keeping on your toes, but they tend to ignore the importance of adequate rest.
-A well-rested body, ideally night’s sleep is essential for a fit and healthy body.
-Your workout regime will result in muscle tears, and your body will need adequate rest periods to allow your muscle to recover.
+Many people associate fitness with keeping on your toes, but they ignore the importance of adequate rest.
+A well-rested body, ideally night's sleep, is essential for a fit and healthy body.
+Your workout regime will result in muscle tears, and your body will need adequate rest periods to allow your muscles to recover.
 Moreover, your body processes and digests your food during the rest period.
 A minimum of eight-hour sleep cycles is thus mandatory.

 Page Reference